Vortigern

 parks/road suitable for minibuses/cars, but not for

 coaches.
-The footpath to Moel Fenlli is clearly
+The footpath to Foel Fenlli is clearly

 signposted from the end of the easternmost carpark.
 The